Matthew Devotional Commentary

 Matthew 24:14

-Days before His crucifixion Christ was asked what would be the sign of the end of the age.
-Both John the Baptizer and Jesus Himself had been teaching the “Gospel Of The Kingdom' to none but the house of Israel, for Christ had come to set up His kingdom as Israel's Messiah-King.
-But He came to His own Jewish people who did not receive Him and they cried out together; we will not have this man to rule over us.
-Jesus had just wept over Jerusalem's read more...
+Days before His crucifixion, Christ was asked what would be the sign of the end of the age.
+Both John the Baptiser and Jesus Himself had been teaching the gospel of the kingdom to none but the house of Israel, for Christ had come to set up His kingdom as Israel's Messiah-King.
+But they did not receive Him, and they cried out together: "We will not have this man to rule over us."
+Jesus had just wept over Jerusalem's continued unbelief.
+His spirit read more...

 Matthew 24:35